squidfunk/mkdocs-material/docs/customization.md

 ### Build process

-When you finished making your changes, you can build the theme by invoking:
+When you've finished making your changes, you can build the theme by invoking:

 ``` sh
 yarn run build
 ```

 This triggers the production-level compilation and minification of all stylesheets and JavaScript sources.
-When the command is ready, the final theme is located in the `material` directory.
+When the command exits, the final theme is located in the `material` directory.
 Add the `theme_dir` variable pointing to the aforementioned directory in your original `mkdocs.yml`.

 Now you can run `mkdocs build` and you should see your documentation with your changes to the original Material theme.